SeedyROM/veteris/README.md

 # veteris
-A 3D rasterization engine written in C++.
+A 3D rasterization engine written in C++ by Matthew Cooper and Zack Kollar.